ACLU wants Benton County jail's book policy rescinded

 Some inmates were using paper from the books to cover vents, which can lead to heating and air-conditioning problems in the jail, Jenkins said.
 Some inmates also stuffed the paper in doors or in toilets, causing their cells to flood, she said.

-"The Benton County jail's book ban is cruel, unnecessary, and counterproductive -- hindering the rehabilitation and constitutional rights of the people detained there," Dickson is quoted as saying in the news release.
-"Contrary to statements made by the sheriff's office, access to reading material is not a privilege, it is a right protected by the First Amendment and affirmed by the courts.
+"The Benton County jail's book ban is cruel, unnecessary, and counterproductive -- hindering the rehabilitation and constitutional rights of the people detained there," Dickson said in the news release.
+"Contrary to statements made by the sheriff's office, access to reading material is not a 'privilege,' it is a right protected by the First Amendment and affirmed by the courts.
 This book ban must be lifted immediately."

 Inmates still have access to the Bible and other printed religious material, Jenkins said.

-Jenkins said Wednesday the Sheriff's Office has not received any communication from the ACLU on this matter.
+Jenkins said Wednesday the Sheriff's Office had not received any communication from the ACLU on this matter.
 Nearly all the books were destroyed by inmates' misuse of them, she said.

-Four inmates have written letters to the Northwest Arkansas Democrat-Gazette complaining they no longer have access to magazines and books.
+Four inmates have written letters to the newspaper complaining they no longer have access to magazines and books.
 They requested their books be returned to them.
 One inmate complained the donated books had been put in the garbage.

 Courts have affirmed the First Amendment protects incarcerated people's access to information, including books and other reading material, according to the ACLU's news release.